Th0rgrlm/Xylophone/README.md

 }
 ```

-The function is again called in the main program loop, as indicated in the following snippet.
-Note that the value is also shown on the OLED display.
-The delay of 40 milliseconds was chosen as a compromise between delay length and the force of the shooting coils.
+The function is called again after a note is played in the main program loop, as indicated in the following snippet.
+Calling `xyl_play_note(notes_e note)` with `NONE` argument sets all note pins to low.

 ```c
 song_ptr++;